JanneMattila/powerplatform-demo/README.md

 - Commits the change back to the repository
 - Supports custom branch selection for exports
 - Automatically creates the specified branch if it doesn't exist
-- Optionally triggers dependent application extractions
+- Optionally triggers sequential extraction of the next application in the group
 - Creates an audit trail of extraction activities

 **Usage:**
 1. Go to Actions → "Extract Solution"
 2. Click "Run workflow"
-3. Select the solution to extract (e.g., "DEF -> 1.
-App D")
+3. Select the solution to extract (e.g., "Library -> 1.
+LibraryTables")
 4. Enter a branch name (default: "export-solution")
    - If the branch exists, it will be used
    - If the branch doesn't exist, it will be created
    - **Cannot be "main" or "master"** (protected branches)
-5. Check "Trigger dependent workflows?" to enable cascading
+5. Check "Trigger dependent workflows?" to enable sequential extraction
 6. Click "Run workflow"

 **What happens:**